 Again, the language in the above attack should make recipients suspicious, but users trust informal conversations in text.
 The link in this message points to a .info site unrelated to Amazon web properties.

-The domain has already been removed and no longer accessible.
-But chances are the link pointed to a page that attempts to collect private data, including credentials.
-The URL in these attacks usually redirects users to an attacker-controlled server where the phishing content displays.
+The domain has already been removed and is no longer accessible.
+But chances are the link pointed to a page that attempted to collect private data, including credentials.
+The URL in these attacks usually redirects users to an attacker-controlled server displaying the phishing content.

 Like email phishing, protection from smishing depends on the targeted user’s ability to identify a smishing attack and ignore or report the message.
-If a phone number is often used in scams, the telecom might warn users who receive messages from a known scam number or drop the message altogether.
+A telecom might warn users who receive messages from a known scam number or drop the message altogether.

-- Financial institutions will never send a text asking for credentials or transfer of money.
-Do not ever send credit card numbers, ATM PINs, or banking information to someone in text messages.
+- Financial institutions will never send a text asking for credentials or a money transfer.
+Never send credit card numbers, ATM PINs, or banking information to someone via text messages.

 - Avoid responding to a phone number that you don’t recognise.

 - A sender number with only a few digits probably came from an email address, a sign of spam.

 - Banking information stored on a smartphone is a target for attackers.
 Avoid storing this information on a mobile device.
 This banking information could be compromised if an attacker installs malware on your smartphone.

 - Telecoms offer numbers to report attacks.
 To protect other users, send the message to your telecom’s number so that it can be investigated.
 The FCC also takes complaints and investigates text message scams.